mozilla/treeherder-tests/README.md

 have a [mailing list][list] available that you are welcome to join and post to.

 ## How to run the tests locally
-We maintain a [detailed guide][running-tests] to running our automated tests.
-However, if you want to get started quickly, you can try following the steps
-below:

 ### Clone the repository
 If you have cloned this project already then you can skip this, otherwise you'll